Use the information and resources below to guide you in proofing your content in the 2026-27 Undergraduate Studies Academic Calendar (Calendar).

 - If you notice a correction is needed, you will need to create an editorial proposal and then submit it before the deadline.
 Not sure if the change you want to make qualifies for an editorial change?
 Begin by reviewing the approval vs editorial guidelines.

-- If the base is Fall 2023 or Fall 2024 > it needs to be a New Version (then change the effective date to Fall 2025).
+- If the base is not Fall 2026> choose New effective date (new version) and change the effective date to Fall 2026 on the Draft.

-- In either scenario, ensure the Faculty/AFIW Path(s) for Workflow field includes your primary Faculty as they will review the request before the RO for appropriateness.
+- In either scenario, ensure the Faculty/AFIW Path(s) for Workflow field includes your primary Faculty as the contacts will review the request before the RO for appropriateness.
 Note: If the course is cross-listed, a proposal for each offering of the course needs to be submitted, regardless of whether the other course is being changed (this is so Quest integration works properly).
+Co-ordinate with the other owner as necessary.